 You may notice that your computer is running slowly and begin analyzing your RAM usage by looking at the task manager in your Windows 10 and 11 OS, and you will discover "Committed Memory", "Compressed Memory", "Paged Memory" and "Non-Paged Memory", "Available Memory" and "Reserved Memory" memory which might puzzle you.
 If you are in this situation, don't worry because Ourtechroom will walk you through the process of learning these terms in a simple manner.
 Before knowing those let's discuss shortly RAM.

-All programs that run on the computer must pass through RAM before the processor processed them.
-It is like a gateway that helps other components and data to communicate with the processor and RAM help to quickly send that information to the processor.
+All programs that run on the computer must pass through RAM before the processor processes them.
+It is like a gateway that helps other components and data to communicate with the processor and RAM helps to quickly send that information to the processor.
 So, if you have more RAM, it is obvious that your computer will perform the task more smoothly.

 Now I think you've grasped the fundamentals of RAM, let's move on to learning those terminologies.

 You can find these "Committed Memory", "Compressed Memory", "Paged Memory" "Non-Paged Memory", "Available Memory" and "Reserved Memory" information in Task Manager as shown below.